-The history of guerilla marketing began in a jungle far…far…far away from where two playful a guerillas lived.
+The history of guerilla marketing began in a jungle far…far…far away from where two playful guerillas lived.
 They met each other and mated, which resulted in the gorilla that we have here today.
 He was a happy guerilla and then one day the humans… OOOPS wrong story!!!
 Ok, that is not how guerilla marketing began!
-Here is the real story of guerilla marketing’s history as an Internet marketing strategy.
+Here is the real story of guerilla marketing’s history as an Internet marketing Strategy.

 Guerilla marketing is fairly new.
 With social networking, a video of an unconventional marketing tactic can spread like wildfire, or more accurately, like a virus.
 Guerilla marketing is a viral marketing method.
 Here is a little history of advertising and how guerilla marketing fits in.

 1940’s to 1950s